Input Tax Credit Rule 36(4) of CGST Rules.

 5. Non-reporting of Invoice in GSTR-1

-Considering the above issues now Recipient will have to take follow-ups from the supplier regularly which could end up in dispute and affect their business relations with the Supplier despite the fact that tax may have been deposited to govt. by the supplier but ITC could not be availed by Recipient.
+Considering the above issues now Recipient will have to take follow-ups from the supplier regularly which could end up in dispute and affect their business relations with the Supplier even though tax may have been deposited to govt. by the supplier but ITC could not be availed by Recipient.

 Validity of Rule 36(4)